scacner/project-bot/README.md

 ## Move items

-After an item has been added to a project board (manually or by the previous rules) it can be moved to another column by one of the following rules:
+After an item has been added to a project board (manually or by the previous rules), it can be moved to another column by one of the following rules:

 ### Issues
 - `edited_issue`: When an Issue is edited